-Unlike creative endeavours such as writing or mathematics, the demands of sport require constant observation of physical performance.
+Unlike creative endeavors such as writing or mathematics, the demands of sport require constant observation of physical performance.
 And an abstract, haphazard framework isn’t recommended if you are taking the game seriously.
-Instead, an evidence-based, scientific approach is key to optimising a player’s chances of success on the field.
+Instead, an evidence-based, scientific approach is key to optimizing a player’s chances of success on the field.
 Nutritional practitioners within sports must always be up to date with the latest scientific data supporting the nutritional needs of a player.
 Olive oil, whole grains, and fresh fruits are just some of what Lionel Messi eats, for example, while Cristiano Ronaldo avoids sugary foods and snacks while maintaining a diet of wholegrain carbs and fresh vegetables.

 An Athlete’s Nutritional Needs

 So, what are some of the best ways to guarantee a healthy and nutritional diet for an athlete?
 The answer to this question is simple – there is no one size fits all.
-Each individual requires personalised dietary requirements that best optimise the performances required for their particular sport.
+Each individual requires personalized dietary requirements that best optimize the performances required for their particular sport.
 It will depend on their “weight, height, body fat percentage, and position on the field” according to New York Giants team sports nutritionist Tara Ostrowe.

-“Nutrition plans must be individualised for each player,” she shares.
+“Nutrition plans must be individualized for each player,” she shares.
 Consistency is the only defining factor among all plans, with high-quality foods and year-round eating habits key to success.
 Carbohydrates are a major source of energy for athletes.
 Wholegrain bread and pasta, fruits, vegetables, and potatoes are some of the best sources of carbs.
 Responsible for keeping you going during intermittent workouts, glycogen stores need to be replenished through carb intake for improved performance.
-For foods high in essential minerals, vitamins like Sugar Bear vegan gummy multivitamins, and fiber, oatmeal, brown rice, and wholewheat products are recommended.
+For foods high in essential minerals, vitamins like Sugar Bear vegan gummy multivitamins, and fiber, oatmeal, brown rice, and whole-wheat products are recommended.
 Fresh fruit, such as apples, pears, raspberries, and bananas also find a place on this list.
 Vegetables like broccoli, spinach, mushrooms, beans, lentils, and legumes are another suggested source of carbohydrates.
 Refined carbs, think things like candies, cakes, and cookies, should all be avoided by player and should be replaced with healthy snacks and supplements, like the best multivitamin on Reddit.

 What About Protein